 On the present setting of the work.

-Our principal instruments are conferences and scientific meetings; seminar groups; an ambassador programme; a fellowship; and a small number of public-facing media projects.
-The aim, in each case, is to convene the relevant participants in person where possible and in correspondence otherwise and to examine how intelligent systems are built, interpreted and governed.
+We pursue this through a small set of standing activities: peer-reviewed scientific meetings; a flagship summit on open problems in artificial intelligence; online seminar groups; an ambassador programme; a fellowship of researchers, engineers and practitioners distributed across more than 200 cities; and a small number of public-facing media projects.
+The aim, in each case, is to convene the relevant participants in person where possible and in correspondence otherwise and to maintain sustained, methodologically serious exchange between them.

 Dr Ruairidh Battleday